 Broadcasting starts for the Vall d’Aran with the program “Meddia Aranés”.

 10 September.
 Broadcasting starts for the Vall d’Aran with the program “Meddia Aranés”.

 Satellite transmissions from K-2 in the Himalaya.

-First TVC broadcast of a film with the story related for the vision-impaired, and start of stereo broadcasts.
+First TV3 broadcast of a film with the story related for the vision-impaired, and start of stereo broadcasts.

 Catalunya Ràdio is audience leader in Catalonia for the first time.

 The group of regional radio and television broadcasters (a total of eight networks) create FORTA (Federation of Radio and Television Organizations).

 Inauguration of TV3’s teletext service: Teleservice.

 First broadcast of a feature film subtitled for the hearing-impaired.

 RDS data transmission system used for the first time by Catalunya Ràdio.